efterlevande/Flurry/README.md

 • gTTS

+• setup google drive (better on a burner acc.) for the leaderboard

-thank to <a href =https://github.com/breadtard>breadtard</a> for helping with the debugging code also thank to <a href=https://github.com/poopyyyyy>poopy</a> for help in testing stuff
+thanks to <a href=https://github.com/poopyyyyy>poopy</a> for help in testing stuff

+this is the final update for furry bot. thank you.